United States Army Signal Corps: World War II

 One of the more unusual units of the Signal Corps were the Joint Assault Signal Company (JASCOs).
 These companies were Signal Corps units that were made up of several hundred Army, Air Corps, and United States Navy communications specialists specially trained to link land, sea and air operational elements.
 They saw combat throughout the Pacific and European theaters during World War II in late 1943.
 JASCOs were much larger than normal signal companies.
 The joint assault signal companies were the predecessor to the Air Naval Gunfire Liaison Company that exists today.
 JASCOs represented but one of many unprecedented Signal Corps' activities in the Pacific theater.
 Shipboard fighting was a new kind of combat for Signal Corps soldiers.
 Army communicators sometimes plied their trade aboard Navy and civilian ships.
 Signal Corps personnel also served on Army communications ships.

 In particular the Southwest Pacific Area (SWPA) formed a fleet, unofficially known as the "Catboat Flotilla" and formally as the CP fleet, that served as command and communication vessels during amphibious operations, starting with two Australian schooners Harold and Argosy Lemal acquired by the Army and converted during the first half of 1943 by Australian firms into communications ships with AWA radio sets built by Amalgamated Wireless of Australia installed.
 These initial vessels were joined by Geoanna, Volador and later by a more capable fleet as described in The Signal Corps: The Outcome (Mid-1943 Through 1945):

 The first task was to obtain ships more suitable than the Harold or the Argosy.
 Such a ship was the freighterpassenger, FP-47, acquired by Signal Corps in March 1944, at Sydney.
 The Army had built her in the United States in 1942, a sturdy, wooden, diesel-driven vessel only 114 feet long, but broad, of 370 tons, intended for use in the Aleutians.
 Instead she had sailed to Australia as a tug.
-The Signal Corps fitted her with Australian transmitters and receivers, also with an SCR-300 walkietalkie, two SCR-808's, and an SCR-608, plus power equipment, antennas, and, finally, quarters for the Signal Corps operators.
+The Signal Corps fitted her with Australian transmitters and receivers, also with an SCR-300 walkie-talkie, two SCR-808's, and an SCR-608, plus power equipment, antennas, and, finally, quarters for the Signal Corps operators.
 The Australian sets were intended for long-range CW signals operating in the high frequencies; the SCRs were short-range VHF FM radios for use in the fleet net and for ship-toshore channels.
 Armed with antiaircraft weapons and machine guns (served by 12 enlisted men of the Army ship and gun crews), navigated by a crew of 6 Army Transport Service officers and the 12 men already mentioned, the FP-47 was ready for service in June.
 Her Signal Corps complement consisted of one officer and 12 men.